W <===

 Paquitos, Mexican

-141: Ramen Setagaya, first U.S. branch
+141: Kikoo Shushi was Ramen Setagaya, first US branch

-Japanese ogre.
+of a Japanese noodle chain.
 Before the noodle chain, it

 was (briefly) Gourmet Market Place and 1 Ave Fish Market.

-139: Caffe Emilia; Orchard Garden Spa.
+139: Stuffed Ice Cream was Caffe Emilia; Orchard Garden Spa.
 Has

-an unusual blue paint job with red and yellow trim--
+an unusual blue paint job with red and yellow trim—

 reminds me of Amsterdam.

-135: Shiki Kitchen, sushi restaurant
+135: Dan & John's Wings was Shiki Kitchen, sushi restaurant

-decorated with the chef's paper art--like origami, but
+decorated with the chef's paper art.

 Corner (83 St. Marks): Stromboli Pizza,